Inventua/nucleus-core/Documentation/Developers/topics/data-providers.md

 {.file-name}
 ### Data Provider Example
+The examples below are from the [Documents](https://github.com/Inventua/nucleus-core/tree/main/Nucleus.Core.Modules/Nucleus.Modules.Documents) module.
 ```
 using System;
-using Nucleus.Abstractions.Models;
-using Microsoft.Extensions.Logging;
-using Nucleus.Extensions.Logging;
 using System.Collections.Generic;
+using System.Data;
 using System.Linq;
+using System.Threading.Tasks;
+using Microsoft.EntityFrameworkCore;
-using System.Data;
+using Microsoft.Extensions.Logging;
 using Nucleus.Abstractions.EventHandlers;
 using Nucleus.Abstractions.EventHandlers.SystemEventTypes;
+using Nucleus.Abstractions.Models;
 using Nucleus.Modules.Documents.Models;
-using Microsoft.EntityFrameworkCore;
-using System.Threading.Tasks;

 namespace Nucleus.Modules.Documents.DataProviders;